How secure are NFC terminals?

 NFC is a technology that enables two devices to exchange data when they are within close proximity.
-The technology allows merchants to accept contactless payments from customers using a mobile wallet stored on their smartphone, or a contactless EMV chip card.
-To complete the transaction, a consumer merely taps or waves their smartphone or contactless card on the payments terminal.
+The technology allows merchants to accept contactless payments from customers using a mobile wallet stored on their smartphone or a contactless EMV chip card.
+To complete the transaction, a consumer merely taps or waves their smart device or contactless card on or near the payment terminal.

 Where is NFC used?

-The push toward EMV chip card acceptance has accelerated the availability of NFC because most EMV chip card terminals are also NFC-equipped.
-However, this feature must be enabled in order to work.
+Though no longer a new technology, not all merchants accept NFC payments.
+Still, NFC payments can be accepted by any merchant using a terminal that is enabled to do so (terminals that accept NFC payments display the contactless symbol).
+The push toward EMV chip card acceptance accelerated the availability of NFC because most EMV chip card terminals are also NFC-equipped.
+However, this feature must be enabled to work.

 NFC security features